dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 Code-wise, the ```find``` replaces the ```for``` and the ```match``` replaces the ```if```.

 Using the RegEx object makes regex more readable in this case.

+I wondered during this exercise if this was a use case where a loop actually needs to be written.
+However, this is not the case.